BrightEdgeeServices/PackageIt/packageit/README_body.rst

 Testing
 =======

-This project uses ``pytest`` to run tests and also to test docstring examples.
+1. This project uses ``pytest`` to run tests and also to test docstring examples.

+2. Virtual Environments
+    PackageIt rely on virtual environments and also assume (default) any creation of a new module.package/library will be in a virtual environment.
+By convention each of the tests should therefore run in it's own freshly created virtual environment.
+This is unfortunately and expectedly become very expensive.
+PackageIt there fore applies the following strategy with regards to testing:

+    -   It (obviously) assume the PackageIt.create_venv work correctly and is tested properly.
+    -   Tests rely on the virtual environment installed for PackageIt.
+    -   Fresh virtual environments will only be created if:

+        -   The test or any methods it calls will alter the virtual environment or
+        -   It requires to operate specifically in the virtual environment for the package begin created.

 Install the test dependencies.